 - Certified teacher.
-If the instructor (and it can be a parent, if qualified) owns a valid Colorado teaching certificate, there are no actual requirements, assessments, or notifications necessary.
+Instruction must be provided by a parent, guardian, or adult relative designated by the parent.
+If the instructor owns a valid Colorado teaching certificate, there are no actual requirements, assessments, or notifications necessary.

 The state of Connecticut is fairly liberal in their views on homeschooling.
 In fact, according to state law, “parents have both a statutory and constitutional right to educate their children at home, and they are not required by law to initiate any contact with government officials before they begin to homeschool.”
 Standardized testing isn’t required either.
-The only real requirement is to be sure the student is learning reading, writing, spelling, grammar, geography, math, and United States history and citizenship.
+The only real requirement is set by the Connecticut General Statute 10-184, and says that all parents are responsible for ensuring that their children receive instruction in the following required subjects: reading, writing, spelling, and English grammar; geography; arithmetic; United States history, and citizenship, including a study of the town, state, and federal governments.
 Beyond that, the state may choose to conduct an annual portfolio review meeting to ensure everything is up to standard; however, many schools do not request one, and it is not necessary for parents to contact the school district to initiate one.

 The First State offers three homeschooling options: